da-the-dev/b-r-u-h-Discord-bot/README.md

 > #### QUICK WARNINGS
 >
 > 1. THIS BOT REPLIES IN RUSSIAN.
-ENGLISH SUPPORT WILL ARRIVE IN APPROXIMATELY A MONTH
+ENGLISH SUPPORT WILL SOON.

 #### What is this thing?